sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/index.md

 ### Installing and Using the SidecarTridge TOS Emulator

-1. **Connect and Copy**: Connect to a computer via USB and copy the TOS image file to the device.
+1. **Connect and Copy**: Connect to a computer via USB and copy the TOS image files to the device.
 2. **Select and Reboot**: Use `SWITCHER.TOS` -an Atari ST program- to hot-swap the desired TOS version and reboot to apply it.

 The SidecarTridge TOS emulator simplifies managing and updating TOS versions, providing an efficient solution for Atari ST enthusiasts and developers.